shivanraptor/imgtoolkit/README.md

 ```
 find_blur(folder='blur/', threshold=20)
 ```
-- `folder` (string): the script will create a folder with specified name and move blurred photos to the folder.
+- `folder` (string): the script will create a folder with a specified name and move blurred photos to the folder.
 - `threshold` (integer): the lower the value, the stricter the check.
-The default value 20 is generally okay for most cases.
+The default value of 20 is generally okay for most cases.

 ```
 find_duplicate(folder='duplicate/', prefix='DUPLICATED_')
 ```
-- `folder` (string): the script will create a folder with specified name and move duplicated photos to the folder.
+- `folder` (string): the script will create a folder with the specified name and move duplicated photos to the folder.
 - `prefix` (string): the script will append the prefix to the filename when moving to the duplicate folder.
-Set it to empty string to avoid this behavior.
+Set it to an empty string to avoid this behavior.

 ## Installation